3.6. Managing Container Memory Parameters¶

 <parent> masks support wildcard suffixes: asterisk matches any suffix.
 E.g., “foo” matches only “foo”, “foo*” matches “foo” and “foobar”.

 init, will be guaranteed at least 100 thousandths (i.e., 10%) of container memory, if its UID is smaller than -(-500) or just 500, e.g., 499.
 According to RHEL conventions, UIDs from 1 to 499 are usually reserved for system use, so such delimitation may be useful to prioritize and save system processes.

 While calculating the badness of a process, the OOM killer searches

 /proc/vz/oom_score_adj for a suitable pattern based on masks and task UID filter.
 The search starts from the first line and ends when the first suitable pattern is found.
 The corresponding adjustment value is then used to obtain the resulting process badness.

 /etc/vz/oom-groups.conf is reset and committed to the kernel on boot.
 To reset and commit the config file manually, you can use the following command:

 # cat /etc/vz/oom-groups.conf > /proc/vz/oom_score_adj

 3.6.5.
 Tuning VSwap¶

 The VSwap management scheme can be extended by using UBC parameters.
 For example, you can set the

-numproc parameter to configure the maximal number of processes and threads a container may create or the
+numproc parameter to configure the maximal number of threads a container may create or the

 numfile parameter to specify the number of files that may be opened by all processes in the container.